mikenurthen/Crowdfunding_Analysis/README.md

 What are some other possible tables and/or graphs that we could create, and what additional value would they provide?
 - Comparing the average donation per backer in successful vs failed campaigns would be helpful.
 It could help indicate whether a new live campaign was on track to succeed or not given the cumulative average of donations being received per backer at that point in the campaign.

 ## Crowdfunding Goal Analysis
-- Create a new sheet with 8 columns:
+- Created new worksheet <i>Outcome Based on Goal</i> with 8 columns:
   - `Goal`
   - `Number Successful`
   - `Number Failed`